Waztom/xchem-XCOS/README.md

 ## Input datasets

 Viewing on [Fragalysis](https://fragalysis.diamond.ac.uk/viewer/react/preview/target/Mpro):
-1. WARRENTHOMPSON-XCOS-MATTEO - used [Matteos's permissive re-scored data](https://discuss.postera.ai/t/fragmenstein-assessing-fidelty-to-hits/1343/4) generated via [Fragmenstein method](https://github.com/matteoferla/Fragmenstein) as inputs for XCOS scoring
+1. WT-XCOS2-MOONSHOT - used [Matteos's permissive re-scored data](https://discuss.postera.ai/t/fragmenstein-assessing-fidelty-to-hits/1343/4) generated via [Fragmenstein method](https://github.com/matteoferla/Fragmenstein) as inputs for XCOS scoring

-2. WT-XCOS-THREEHOPALIGNED - used Tim Dudgeon's compounds enumerated using a three hop graph expansion and tethered docking poses.
-The Top 99 compounds were selected by using Score_1 (See scoring below)

-3. WT-XCOS_THREE_HOP_HEAVYFEAT - used Tim Dudgeon's compounds enumerated using a three hop graph expansion and tethered docking poses.
-The Top 50 compounds were selected by using Score_2 (See scoring below)

-- You can view the best overlaying fragments (with an overlap score > 0.5) determined by XCOS by clicking the 'F' computed inspirations toggle in Fragalysis
+- You can view the best overlaying fragments (with an overlap score > 0.4) determined by XCOS by clicking the 'F' computed inspirations toggle in Fragalysis

 ## Background
 Using inspiration from the XChem [fragment screening experiment](https://www.diamond.ac.uk/covid-19/for-scientists/Main-protease-structure-and-XChem.html) at